-Q: How do I submit my script to the Screenwriting Competition or Writers Workshop?
+How do I submit my script to the competition or other services?

-Q: For all the contests, what should be on my title page for submissions?
+For all the contests, what should be on my cover page for submissions?

 Include the title of your script, the name of the author(s), your email, and phone, unless specified otherwise.

-In order to receive exposure to our industry contacts, and for us to assist in the circulation process, all material must be submitted first through the Workshop or Competition.
-Reason being, we use this as screening process to ensure our partners receive only the best material.
+In order to receive exposure to our industry contacts, and for us to assist in the circulation process, all material must be submitted first for notes, a consultation, or a Pipeline competition.
+We use this as screening process to ensure our partners receive only the best material.